refactoring-by-example/refactoringbyexample.com/_posts/2018-03-22-moving-on-from-callbacks.md

 Refactoring code like this can be tricky because it contains serveral async `patterns`.
 To simplify the refactor, it's useful to break down the logic into steps and identify any patterns.

-The `.fetch` does the following:
- * Sequentially executes an array functions, passing data from one to another. i.e `waterfall`
+The `.fetch` using an `async.waterfall`, sequentially executes the following steps (as an array of function references):
  * Makes calls to multiple endpoints in `parallel` and aggregates the results into an results object.
 Each key mapping to the results of an API call
- * Converts raw data into the products model objects (eg dvd) and removes any blaclisted items.
+ * Converts raw data into the products model objects (eg dvd) and removes any blacklist (banned) items.
  * Fetches stock metadata from the products using an asynchronous `map`
  * Merges stock data with the product and writes `each` product model to the product database

- Wow that's alot of responsibility for a single function!
+ Wow that's a lot of responsibility for a single function!
 Lets break down each step and use async/await where appropriate.

-### Parallel requests
+## Parallel requests
 ```js
 async.parallel({
         book: getBooks,